 I-Med: after exiting in 2011, CVC lost two-thirds of the $720 of equity it invested in the radiology group.

 JB Hi-Fi: an early private equity success story for Macquarie Bank which was floated in 2004 with retail investors paying $1.55 and institutions $1.80.
 However, when the stock pushed through $20 it was clear the Millionaires Factory ultimately left more than $1 billion on the table by getting out too early.

-Myer: TPG and the Myer family bought the business, including Myer Melbourne, for $1.4 billion in 2006 and exited through a public float with a profit of more than $2 billion, although investors have since suffered terrible returns.
+Myer: TPG and the Myer family bought the business, including Myer Melbourne, for $1.4 billion in 2006 and exited through a public float with a profit of more than $2 billion, although investors in the float have since suffered terrible returns.

 PBL Media: CVC paid a total of $5.5 billion for 100% of the Packer family's old media assets and look like losing the entire $1.9 billion of equity once its $3.7 billion debt falls due in February 2013.
 The biggest problem has been crashing magazine earnings.

-Seven Group Holdings: KKR paid top dollar for a 50% stake in 2007 but has gone close to escaping with a small profit courtesy of Seven's strong performance and the rising Australian dollar.
-The final outcome depends on the sale of its 15% stake in Seven West Media.
+Seven Group Holdings: KKR paid top dollar for a 50% stake in 2007 but went close to escaping with a small profit courtesy of Seven's strong operating performance and the rising Australian dollar.
+The final outcome depended on the sale of its 15% stake in Seven West Media.